 A childhood of hiking, scouting, and wilderness tales fueled her imagination and filled her notebooks with drawings.
 "There weren't any artists in my family," she explains, "so I was a bit of an anomaly!
 But they were creative in other ways, especially sharing stories and dreams.
 I think making pictures was my way of adding to the conversation."

-In high school, Laura had the opportunity to study in Moscow, Russia as part of an academic exchange program and spent many a happy afternoon exploring galleries and museums.
+In high school, Laura had the opportunity to study abroad and spent many a happy afternoon exploring galleries and museums.
 "It was my first encounter with art, real art," she says, "and it impressed me so much that I knew I wanted to do the same.
 I wanted to know how to make something at that level...not just the technical mastery, but being at a place where I could reach out and start a visual discussion; to engage with the viewer at a deeper level."
-After teaching English abroad for a couple years, she resolved to return to painting and began seeking out instructors and workshops to accomplish this goal.
+After teaching English as a second language for a couple years, she resolved to return to painting and began seeking out instructors and workshops to accomplish this goal.